-Students are advised to refer to course syllabi for academic standards and grading information that may vary across programs and courses.
+Graduate courses may have grading scales that are different from those stated here.
+Students are advised to refer to course syllabi for academic standards and grading information.

 Midterm Grade Reports

 Midterm grades are submitted electronically at midterm of each semester according to the deadline issued by the Registrar's Office.
 Midterm grades are not part of the student's permanent record.
 All students may view their midterm grades online through BannerWeb.